USS William B. Preston: 1942

-The Preston's turn was next, however; and she was hit aft, just forward of the after deckhouse.
+Preston's turn was next, however; and she was hit aft, just forward of the after deckhouse.
 The ship lost steering control forward; and, in the interim period between regaining control by hand-steering aft, Lt.
 Wood conned and steered the ship using her engines and, despite a jammed rudder, succeeded in making for an opening in the harbor boom.
 Negotiating it by "judicious use of engines and slight assistance from the rudder with direct hand steering," William B. Preston escaped the inferno that left Darwin shattered and ruined as a base of operations for the Allies.

 Heading south down the western coast of Australia, the ship took stock of her damage.
 Eleven men were killed, two missing, and three wounded by the bomb hit aft.

-Note on casualties: Kriloff(2000) states 10 deaths.
-Kriloff (2002) states 15 Deaths.
-Eight deaths and two Missing in action is confirmed by.
+Note on casualties: Kriloff (2000) states 10 deaths.
+Kriloff (2002) states 15 deaths.
+Eight deaths and two missing in action is confirmed by.
 However the Ship's log for 19 February lists the following casualties Gluba, Kerns, Redfern and Simpson not being mentioned on the previous "Report of Changes".

 The after living compartment was a mass of wreckage; rivets were popped and seams sprung; the after deck house was riddled with holes; the after 4-inch and machine guns had been put out of action.
 At about 1445, a Japanese ("Mavis" patrol plane attacked the ship, but her bombs splashed harmlessly into the ship's wake, and the plane discontinued her attack.

 Proceeding to Derby, Western Australia, William B. Preston touched briefly on a shoal as she entered the harbor, and reduced the effective speed of the starboard engine down to eight knots.
 Meanwhile, the single remaining PBY attached to the ship returned from Darwin with the men who had gone ashore and had been caught away from the ship during the attack, including Lt.
 Cmdr.
 Grant, who had been blown out of a motorboat while returning to the ship.

 On 23 February, the damaged William B. Preston proceeded for Broome, Australia, and was soon joined by Childs and Heron, who both assisted the damaged seaplane tender in making emergency repairs.
 As Java fell, to the north, three of William B. Preston's planes served in the evacuation of Surabaya and Tjilatjap.
 Meanwhile, the ship received orders to proceed for Fremantle for repairs.